Cotzumalhuapa

-Cotzumalhuapa archaeological culture is from the piedmont area of the Escuintla Department, Guatemala.
+The Cotzumalhuapa archaeological culture is from the piedmont area of the Escuintla Department, Guatemala.
 The Cotzumalhuapa archaeological zone is near the town of Santa Lucía Cotzumalguapa (the city is spelled with a g — Cotzumalguapa — and the culture tends to be spelled with an h — Cotzumalhuapa).

 The Cotzumalhuapa archaeological zone is a pre-Columbian Maya archaeological zone dating mainly to the Late Classic period in Mesoamerican chronology, although it was occupied since the Middle Preclassic period and there is evidence of a major development during the Late Preclassic period.

 The famous Stela 1 from El Baúl has one of the earliest inscriptions in Mesoamerica, with the earliest legible hieroglyphic Long Count date in Guatemala equaling 37 CE.

 Introduction

 Cotzumalhuapa is located on the Pacific piedmont of southern Guatemala, in the Escuintla Department, on the outskirts of modern Santa Lucia Cotzumalguapa.
 During the Late Classic period, Cotzumalhuapa was a major city that extended more than 10 km2.
 It encompassing three major compounds, known as El Baúl, Bilbao, and El Castillo, with extensive settlements between and around them.

 The Cotzumalhuapa Zone contains not only the 3 main sites, but the minor site of Golón as well as connecting stone-paved causeways and bridges.
 Its main structures were made of earthen filling and carefully chosen stones.
 There have been found more than 200 structures and 187 sculptured monuments here dating from Pre-Classic (see Stela 1, to right, dated at 37 CE) to the Late Classic (600-1000 CE).
 In the Late Classic phase, El Baúl was one of the most important Pacific coast sites.